 Credits transferred to MTSO will be listed on the student's transcripts as earned credit, with no letter grade assigned, and do not affect the grade point average at MTSO.
 A grade of "TR" will indicate transfer credit for each course.
-However, the student must have earned a grade of C or higher in order for a course to be transferred.
-Courses graded pass/fail may be transferred upon documentation that the passing grade is equivalent to C or higher.

 According to the degree standards of the Association of Theological Schools, all course credits applied towards degree requirements should be earned within ten years of the awarding of the degree.
-MTSO coursework of former MTSO students who return will also be subject to this ten year timeline.
+MTSO coursework of former MTSO students who return will also be subject to this ten-year timeline.
 Please note that if graduation is delayed beyond the normal full-time completion rate, aging transfer work may have to be retracted.
 Exceptions to normal transfer rules can be made by appealing to the dean.